 All first-year students meet with an academic advisor to discuss goals, campus resources, and the transition to college.
 This is a great opportunity for you to ask questions and review degree planning tools such as APAS and Graduation Planner.
 You will also discuss spring semester course registration plans to learn about accurate course sequencing and timely degree progress.

-The Sophomore Checkback appointment creates an opportunity for second year CBS students to reflect on their first two years at the University of Minnesota and discuss their short and long term goals.
+The Second-Year Checkback appointment creates an opportunity for second year CBS students to reflect on their first two years at the University of Minnesota and discuss their short and long term goals.
 During this appointment, students can create an action plan for steps that can be taken as a CBS student to achieve their academic, co-curricular, and professional goals.

 There are many policies, procedures, and requirements related to course and degree planning.
-During the Long Term Degree Planning Appointment, an academic advisor will review your APAS report and Graduation Planner to provide feedback and assist you in mapping out your remaining course requirements in a timely and balance manner.
+During the Long Term Degree Planning Appointment, an academic advisor will review your APAS report and Graduation Planner to provide feedback and assist you in mapping out your remaining course requirements in a timely and balanced manner.

 Due to the complex nature of learning abroad, students will typically meet with the Learning Abroad Center and their academic advisor multiple times throughout the learning abroad planning process.
 Once you narrow down and identify specific program(s) of interest, an academic advisor will review the course evaluation process and determine if or how courses taken abroad will fulfill major requirements.